medic/cht-docs/content/en/apps/examples/direct-to-patient.md

 ### 2. Active case finding by messaging household members with survey questions
 Active case finding by messaging households with survey questions about the health of family members.

-## More scenarios where direct-to-patient messaging can be used to support patient care

-#### Facility appointment reminders workflow
-Appointment reminders can be configured on CHT so that household members and patients can receive facility appointment reminders.
-Facility appointment reminders are configured as per the recommended health guidelines for specific use cases.
-For example, immunization clinic visit reminders for under 5 children can be configured as per the recommended immunization schedule.
-The clinic visit appointment reminders can be configured to automatically stop once the period the child is expected to have completed the immunization schedule ends.

-#### Active case finding by messaging household members with survey questions
-Active case finding by messaging households with survey questions about the health of family members.

 ## Frequently Asked Questions
 ##### 1. Is the patient charged for receiving or sending the SMS?